jaimeechevarria/jaimeechevarria.github.io/_posts/2018-06-25-aircraft-trajectory-optimization.md

 #### Safety lines and wind

-The tool has a functionality to introduce up to two safety lines as additional constraints in the optimization process.
-A safety line is a segment which delimits the safety zone where all the aircraft should remain at all times.
+The tool implements a functionality which allows to introduce up to two safety lines as additional constraints in the optimization problem.
+A safety line is a segment which delimits the safety area where all the aircraft should remain at all times.
 Surpassing a safety line during the race implies instant disqualification for the pilot.
 In the example below, a safety line is introduced in the 3D sector of Abu Dhabi 2017 race track.

 <figure>
     <p align="center"><img src="/assets/img/article_images/rbar_032.png" width="80%"></p>